lloesche/valheim-server-docker/README.md

 dedicated server only saves the world in 20 minute intervals and on shutdown.
 So to make sure that we have a consistent world file backup of the most recent changes we want to wait out one world save.
 This grace period also needs to be long enough so that our `BACKUPS_CRON` had a chance to run.

+`BACKUPS_ZIP=false` can be used to store backups uncompressed in the backup directory.
+Please note that this will increase the filesize of the backups, due to no compression.

 ## Manual backup
 Sending `SIGHUP` to the `valheim-backup` service or restarting the service will create a backup.